temporalio/documentation/docs/python/how-to-create-a-worker-session-in-python.md

 Workers can `run()` or `shutdown()` until the `stop_event` is set.

-- Run the Worker and wait on it to be shutdown.
+- The following example runs the Worker and waits on it to shut down.

 ```python
 async with worker:
     await stop_event.run()
 ```

-- Shutdown the Worker and wait until all Activities have completed.
+- The following example shuts down the Worker and waits until all Activities have completed.

 ```python
 async with worker: